-Ineffective government is also a source of frustration, and produces increasing resistance to the intrusion of bureacracy in our private lives.
+Ineffective government is also a source of frustration, and produces increasing resistance to the intrusion of pure cracky in our private lives.

 We must face some harsh truths about the congress and our state legislatures.
-Can we deny that congress is unresponsive to the public interest - that it discourages individuals from taking part - when it takes seventeen years to pass medical care for the aged?
+Can we deny that congress is unresponsive to the public interest -- that it discourages individuals from taking part -- when it takes seventeen years to pass medical care for the aged?
 Can we deny this when programs to provide economic opportunity are always funded after the defense budget is settled?
-Must we continue to choose congressional committee chairman solely on the basis of seniority?
-Or do we have the wisdom to find a better way?
+Must we continue to choose congressional committee chairman solely on the desis of seniority?